 Laboratory Procedures and Practice

-Program graduates will be able to perform basic laboratory procedures used in inorganic and small molecule analysis, organic synthesis, and physical chemistry including good standard lab practices and accurate record keeping.
-They will also be able to design effective experiments, critically analyze data, and apply basic statistical principles to experimental results and carry out an independent research project in a laboratory class setting.
+Program graduates will be able to perform basic laboratory procedures used in inorganic and small molecule analysis, and organic synthesis, including good standard lab practices and accurate record keeping.
+They will also be able to design effective experiments and critically analyze data.

 Program graduates who choose the research option, will be able to draw on classroom knowledge and laboratory classes to make an individual contribution in a research laboratory.